bouchard-matthew/Weather-App/README.md

-Weather app that requests user geolocation data using Navigator to fetch weather data from OpenWeatherMap's publicly available API.
+Weather app that requests user geolocation data to fetch weather data from OpenWeatherMap's publicly available API.

 # Features
 Users can view weather data in the following formats: